WATER QUALITY TN

 How many water violations does Fall Branch have?

-Fall Branch has 0 total EPA violations across 1 water system.
-0 of 1 ZIP codes have at least one violation.
+Fall Branch has 0 total EPA violations across 5 water systems.
+0 of 1 ZIP code have at least one violation.

 How many water systems serve Fall Branch?

-Fall Branch is served by 1 public water system supplying drinking water across 1 ZIP codes.
-Water quality can vary between systems — check your specific ZIP code for localized data.
+Fall Branch is served by 5 public water systems supplying drinking water across 1 ZIP code.
+Water quality can vary between systems - check your specific ZIP code for localized data.

 HomeCitiesTennesseeFall Branch, TN → Water Quality